 When you have been accused of a criminal offense, you want an attorney who will not simply enter a plea bargain.
 You want an attorney who will ensure that you receive justice, whether that means negotiating a favorable plea or pursuing your interests in court.

-At the Law Offices of David M. White, we provide aggressive criminal defense for clients throughout West Texas.
+At the Law Offices of David M. White, our criminal defense attorney in Abilene, TX will provide aggressive criminal defense for clients throughout West Texas.
 We treat every client with the respect and dignity they deserve, whatever their alleged offense.
 From traffic tickets to drug possession, we use our experience and legal skills to minimize the charges and penalties our clients face.

 Our experienced attorney has defended a wide variety of criminal cases both in and out of the courtroom.
 We pursue every option to obtain the most favorable result in cases involving: